Top 10 Fast-Growing Annual Flowers

 With fernlike foliage, cupped blooms the color of the setting sun, and an easy-growing nature, there’s a lot to like about this native-to-some-states wildflower.
 As its name suggests, it thrives in full sun.
 Don’t expect much of a show when it’s overcast or raining, though, because its flowers close in protest.

 Why we love it: A reliable display brings dazzle to dry spots in the garden.
 Use poppies when xeriscaping, in a rock garden or in that spot in the yard that’s hard to reach with the hose.

 Bonus Tip!
 California poppies bloom more prolifically with the help of a little deadheading.
 Leave a few spent flowers on the stems, though, because the plant self-seeds.

-Why we love it: This plant self-seeds and spreads with ease.
-Frugal gardeners may want to harvest seeds in fall to replant in different locations in spring
+Why we love it: This fast-growing annual self-seeds and spreads with ease.
+Frugal gardeners may want to harvest seeds in fall to replant in different locations in spring.